mmorales45/mmorales45.github.io/_posts/2018-07-24-DeliveryHelper.markdown

 The Sawyer arm was controlled by using MoveIt!
 The arm can move through either the use of joint control or position control.
 Joint control was used for picking up blocks from the base of the Ridgeback whereas position control was used for picking up blocks from the little platform attached to the Ridgeback.

-The video that follows presents the Sawyer arm picking up and placing a block through the use of ROS Services.
+The video that follows presents the Sawyer arm picking up and placing a block through the use of ROS Services as well as the view in RVIZ of the robot interacting with the block.

 <iframe width="560" height="315"
 src="https://www.youtube.com/embed/SF2OrLYvXV4">